Dioris-cpu/Code-Quiz-/psuedo.md

 * Display the questions for the user
 - create variables for the questions
--  create a function the question
+-  create a function so the question to appear
--
+- create a function for when the answer is wrong
+- create a function for when the answer is correct
+- with in the answer wrong function create a variable that subtracts time to the      timer
+- with in the answer correct function create a variable that adds time to the timer